gregmcwhirter/python-style-guide/python-style-guide.md

 - Try to avoid one-letter variables.
 *Noted exception*: In very short blocks, when the meaning is clearly visible from the immediate context (e.g. loops)

-- Avoid the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
+- Avoid the characters 'l' (lowercase letter), 'O' (uppercase letter), or 'I' (uppercase letter) as single character variable names.
 - Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 - Class names should normally use the CapWords convention.